Are you wondering what is the best oil for hair growth and thickness?

 But don't put amla juice on hair.
 It's not the normal use and it's certainly totally useless.

-In November 2015, I drank this juice every morning to fight my allergy to dust, because amla strengthens the immune defenses.
+In November 2015, I drank this juice every morning to fight my allergy to dust, because alma strengthens the immune defenses.

-Be aware that amla juice and fruits are very sour, so you should dilute it a lot.
+Be aware that amala juice and fruits are very sour, so you should dilute it a lot.

 Read the comment of Vijay and Srikumaran in the next section below as they talk about amla power for health and especially organes.

-Amla fruit: what are the Indian gooseberry benefits?
+How to eat amla fruit: what are the Indian gooseberry benefit?

 During my trip in early 2018, a high school principal gave me dried amla fruit from the school's huge organic garden.